-Machine learning is being applied in nearly every industry.
-Cutting costs by letting a machine learning algorithm make decisions is a very lucrative solution to many problems.
+Machine learning is being applied in many industries.
+Cutting costs by letting a machine learning algorithm make decisions can be a lucrative solution to many problems.

 Applying these techniques in industries like lending, hiring and medicine raise some major ethical concerns.
 Since these algorithms are trained on data created by humans, they incorporate social biases into their results.